johanberntsson/ozmoo/documentation/manual/manual.md

 - Building a Z-code game without virtual memory.
 This means the whole game must fit in RAM at once, imposing a size restriction of about 50-52 KB.
 A game built this way can then be played on a C64 without a diskdrive.
 This far, save/restore does require a diskdrive, but there may be a version with save/restore to tape in the future.
 Also, a game built in this mode doesn't support RESTART.
 - Building a game as a d81 disk image.
 This means there is room for any size of game on a single disk.
 A d81 disk image can be used to create a disk for a 1581 drive or it can be used with an SD2IEC device or, of course, an emulator.
 Ozmoo uses the 1581 disk format's partitioning mechanism to protect the game data from being overwritten, which means you can safely use the game disk for game saves as well, thus eliminating the need for disk swapping when saving/restoring.
 - Using an REU (Ram Expansion Unit) for caching.
 The REU can also be used to play a game built for a dual disk drive system with just one drive.

+## Limitations

+Ozmoo should be able to run most Z-code games, regardless of size (A Z-code game can be up to 512 KB in size).
+However, there are some limitations:

+- Ozmoo only supports version 3, 4, 5 and 8 of Z-code.
+This means you can't run the very first versions of Zork I and II, or the Infocom games with graphics.
+- A Z-code file always starts with a section called dynamic memory.
+Ozmoo will not be able to handle games with more than roughly 35 KB of dynamic memory.
+- If you want to run Ozmoo on a system with a single 1541 drive (or an emulation of one), the part of the game file that is not dynamic memory can be no larger than 191.5 KB.
+This typically means the game file can be about 210 KB in size.
+- Some Inform 6 games and pretty much all Inform 7 games will never be fast enough to be any fun on Ozmoo.
+In general, Infocom games are faster than Inform games.

 # Quickstart